 Elastic Stack, also known as ELK, is comprised of several free SIEM tools.
 Elasticsearch, which has already been mentioned in this guide, is the distributed, JSON-based search and analytics engine.
 Kibana, another tool included in the stack, is a window into the Elastic Stack.
 Beats is the platform responsible for lightweight shippers sending data from edge machines, while Logstash is the data collection pipeline.
 In combination, these tools offers a more comprehensive SIEM solution than Elasticsearch alone.
 Although this suite of tools is impressive, Elasticsearch is at the heart of the suite and offers the most notable of the stack’s utilities.

 Wazuh is a free SIEM software prioritizing threat detection, incident response, integrity monitoring, and compliance.
 A cloud-based version is available, which is a big advantage, although this isn’t free.
 With cloud security, containers security, log data analysis, intrusion detection, security analytics, vulnerability detection, and configuration assessments, this is a versatile tool.
 It’s not, however, as powerful as some alternatives.

 Lastly, we have Apache Metron, an open-source SIEM tool combining multiple open-source solutions into one centralized console.
 Apache Metron has six main components: SOC analyst, SOC investigator, SOC manager, forensic investigator, security platform engineer, and security data scientist.
 The platform itself is highly visual and dynamic, but the interface could be more intuitive.

 SIEM Features and Functionality

-- Compatibility: SIEM software should be compatible with users’ existing network to provide a complete picture of events.
+- Compatibility: SIEM software should be compatible with your existing network, so it can afford you a comprehensive view of your events.